Accessible Images: Animation

 An image that starts automatically and moves for more than 5 seconds must provide a way to pause the movement.
 This applies to element transitions, animated gifs, parallax scrolling, and code-based moving elements such as data visualizations and animated features.

 Why?
-Automatic movement can trigger vertigo and seizures in users with some vestibular conditions, and it is distracting to users with some learning and cognitive disorders.
+Automatic movement can trigger vertigo, headaches, and nausea in some people with vestibular disorders and seizures in some people with conditions like photosensitive epilepsy.
+In addition, auto-motion is distracting to some people with learning and cognitive disorders.
 However, sometimes no other method will achieve the desired effect, and animation is necessary.
-In these cases, ensure that your animations comply with WCAG 2.1 guidelines.
+In these cases, ensure that your animations comply with WCAG 2.1 guidelines, as indicated below.

 - Provide a pause button: We currently know of no programmatic way to automatically play a video while providing a pause button.
 If anyone comes across one, please let us know.